How to Tell Yourself It’s OK to Relax – So Your Mind and Body Will Listen

 Feeling Stuck?
 3 Gentle Ways to Start Making a Change

-For this first “Change is Possible” blog post, let’s begin at the beginning: How does someone actually start to make a change in their life?
+For this first “Change is Possible” blog post, let’s begin by asking how someone starts to make a change in their life.

 I’m reminded of a client I’ll call James, who was socially anxious and struggling to get back into the dating world after a difficult divorce.
 He told me it felt overwhelming even to imagine starting over—like he didn’t know where to begin or whether he even wanted to.
 Building new relationships felt out of reach, but staying isolated didn’t feel good either.